Do you know why lovely Langports teachers and support staff ask you not to speak in your native language at school?

-So why are we so determined to make you speak English as much as possible?
+Do you know why are we so determined to make you speak English as much as possible?

-At Langports, you are lucky enough to say that you share your school with up to 25 different nationalities from around the world and usually with around 6 or 7 different nationalities in each class.
+At Langports, you are lucky enough to say that you share your school with over 25 different nationalities from around the world and usually with around 6 or 7 different nationalities in each class.
 Great news for practising English!
 But what about when class finishes?
 You might think that during all those times when you’re not in the classroom; in the morning, break times, lunch time and even when you are just walking around school, that there is no problem in speaking your native language.
 In some ways that may be true.
 Using your own language isn’t going to stop you from learning English but it will make the learning process slower.
 It could also make people who do not share your language feel lonely and that they can’t talk to you.

 Be honest — when you decided to travel to Australia and learn English at Langports, you probably weren’t thinking about the friends you would meet from the same country as you.
 You probably thought you would meet lots of people from all over the world and learn about other cultures.
 This is all possible at Langports and especially in a country as multi-cultural as Australia.
 We understand that you will naturally make friends with people from the same country as you because you share some similar experiences and understanding.
 But to really make the most of your opportunity at Langports, you should try to speak to as many people as possible from different countries, of different ages and with different levels of English.
 Why?
 Because that is what you have paid for!
-Not only do you get great staff and facilities at Langports but you have the chance to practice your English for a minimum of 6 and a half hours a day.
-Not all English schools are like this.

 Sure, there are moments when you just can’t find the words to ask for the … (what’s that word again?) or you need to go to the … (can’t remember that one either) and you just can’t find the words you want in English.
 However, by trying to explain yourself in English and ‘problem-solving’ you are increasing your ability to think in English and understand English in different ways.